isomerpages/moe-sgs/Resources/announcements/_posts/2021-12-21-post-2022 Sec 1 Registration: Important information for 2022 Sec 1 Students and Parents.md

 You may purchase the school uniform from the school uniform vendor, Jeep Sing Fashion via their <a href="https://jeepsinguniform.com/collections/serangoon-gardens-secondary" target = "_blank">website</a> or their retail store.

-Cut-off time for online uniform purchase is **Sunday, 26 Dec, 12 pm**.
+Cut-off time for online uniform purchase is Sunday, 26 Dec, 12 pm.
 There is a delivery charge of $5 for online purchase.

+##### **Method 2: Purchase at Jeep Sing Outlet**

+If you wish to visit their physical retail store, please book an appointment with Jeep Sing via [https://jeepsinguniform.com/pages/appointment-booking](https://jeepsinguniform.com/pages/appointment-booking) before going down to their outlet.